svenefftinge/xtext-lsp-workshop/Excercise_01 Adding Validation.md

 To get started, please checkout the branch called `Excercise_01`.

 At this point you should have the projects checked out and should have been able to start one of the available editors to try the _Calculator DSL_.
 Here comes the first real excercise :)
-Our language allows to call symbols defined elsewhere.
+Our language allows you to call symbols defined elsewhere.
 Those definitions may define parameters.
-We need to validate any defintion refreence to provide the correct number of arguments.
+We need to validate any defintion reference to provide the correct number of arguments.

 ## Solution : Implement a Validation Rule